joelparkerhenderson/architecture-decision-record/README.md

 # Architecture Decision Record (ADR)

-An architectural decision record (ADR) is a document that permanently records a specific software design choice made at a certain point in time, such as by writing notes, or logging information.
+An architectural decision record (ADR) is a document that captures an important architectural decision made along with its context and consequences.

 Contents:
 * [What is an Architecture Decision Record?](#what-is-an-architecture-decision-record)